Female nurse administering a vaccination on young female patient.

 The Plan

-eHealth NSW partnered with Health Protection NSW to meet with 200 subject matter experts across NSW Health, including clinicians, to identify and understand the challenges faced and how a solution could be configured to meet the immediate needs.
+eHealth NSW worked with Health Protection NSW and 200 subject matter experts across NSW Health, including clinicians, to design the solution.

-Due to the complexity of vaccination record systems, the solution was introduced in staggered phases over six weeks.
-These included electronic medical record systems that support intensive care, community care, medication management systems across various settings.
-We are currently supporting a few LHDs that are coming onboard with the statewide solution.
+Due to the complexity of vaccination record systems, the rollout was introduced in phases over six weeks.
+It included electronic medical record systems that support intensive care, community care and medication management.

 “The system provides a seamless experience to clinicians and makes it simpler for them to record vaccinations, deliver care and improve patient outcomes.”